 In fact, a recent study found evidence suggesting late-night meals can be enjoyed without fear of weight gain.
 Instead of limiting yourself to a certain time window and avoiding food once the sun goes down, research suggests focusing on the total amount of calories consumed throughout the day.

 Rather than obsessing over the time of day, create a practical eating schedule that works for your lifestyle, but prioritize the quantity and quality of your foods.
+Think: whole foods rich in protein, fiber, complex carbs, and healthy fats!

 When you head to the kitchen for a nightcap, ask yourself, “what are the healthy late-night snacks that will support my fitness goals and promote a restful night’s sleep?”

 With this mentality in mind, you’re more likely to make healthier eating decisions!
-So, when is snacking late at night not so healthy?

 The Problem With Snacking Late at Night